Parsa-Sedigh/go-sawler-microservices/pamphlets/section-10.md

 **Note:** In production, we will never put mongo, rabbit, postgres and ... in a docker swarm or k8s cluster.
 Instead, we would have a mongo, rabbit or ... service running external to k8s and swarm and connect to that.
 For rabbit, we would have an installation of rabbit on another server.
+Why?

+Because pods in a cluster or containers in a swarm, are by their nature, **transient**.
+They can disappear without warning, for whatever reason.
+They might get moved to another node, they might have crashed for whatever reason, maybe because it's starved of resources or ... .
+So we can't always depend upon that pod in k8s or that container in swarm to always be there.
+The easiest solution for that is to have a postgres DB, maybe a managed version from digital ocean or ... , or maybe you set up another VPS and install postgres in there or set up several VPSs and set up a postgres **cluster** which is even safer, the same thing for rabbit and mongo.

 The ports in template>spec>containers>ports doesn't do anything, it's for other people who have to read that file.
 So it's purely descriptive.